tinper-bee/m-bee-datetimePicker/README.md

 # m-bee-datetimePicker

-> fork and modified width m-bee-datetimePicker
+> fork and modified width react-mobile-datepicker

 **a  lightweight react date picker for mobile, Not more than 4k**